 Any other image to show the lower part ?

-Maybe Utricularia gibba L. as per images herein and as per comparative images at Utricularia
+Maybe Utricularia gibba L. only as per images and details herein.